mitzerh/Startup.js/Documentation.md

 #### Execute anonymous function

-	// Executing an anonymous function
+	// No reference is created, it is an anonymous function DOC_Ready(function(){
-	DOC_Ready(function(){
 	   alert("DOM is Ready!");
 	});

-	// No reference is created, it is an anonymous function
+	// This function will also be accessible by calling:
+	// $tartup.site.isDOMReady();
 	DOC_Ready("isDOMReady",function(){
 	   alert("DOM is Ready!!!");
 	});

-	// This function will also be accessible by calling:
-	// $tartup.site.isDOMReady();

 #### Execute objects

-	// Executing an object
+	// This object will also be accessible:
+	// $tartup.site.ReadyObject;
 	DOC_Ready("ReadyObject",{
 	   // init function will triggered automatically
 	   // if it is not present, there is no execution done, but the object will still be created